 Thousands of 7-Eleven convenience stores, Denny's family restaurants, Ito Yokado and Seibu department stores and other locations nationwide.
 Registration can be done on the spot.

 Thousands of Wi-Fi spots across Eastern Japan (including Tokyo) for free use by foreign tourists.
 A card with login ID and password can be picked up at a number of designated places around Eastern Japan (see official website for a list) by presenting your passport.

 Hundreds of Starbucks coffee shops nationwide.
 Registration must be done in advance.

 - JR East Free Wi-Fi

 Major JR railway stations in central Tokyo, including Tokyo, Akihabara, Ueno, Ikebukuro, Shinjuku, Harajuku and Shibuya Stations.
+Also available at JR East Travel Centers in Tokyo Station, Narita Airport and Haneda Airport.
 Registration can be done on the spot.

 Along the Ginza shopping street in Tokyo.
 No registration necessary.